-An all-inclusive 6-hour online course on HPLC and UHPLC fundamentals including theory, column, and instrument.
+An all-inclusive 7.5-hour online course on HPLC and UHPLC fundamentals including theory, column, and instrument.

 An overview of HPLC instrumentation (system, pump, injector, detector, data system) and their operating principles

-Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of fundamentals and best practice of modern HPLC/UHPLC.
+Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of the fundamentals of HPLC and UHPLC in pharmaceutical analysis and other applications.
+A basic understanding of chemistry and HPLC with some hands-on experience is assumed.

 Introduction: The chromatographic process, advantages and limitations, and chromatographic modes (NPC, RPC, IEC, SEC)